TheNobody-12/Udacity-Nanodegree-Projects/MLFundamentals-Project/Project_1_Bike_Sharing_Predictor/project/Project-report.md

 4. second hyperparameter model
 5. third hyperparameter model

-obs: While submitting to raw model it acheived very poor performance and high Kaggle Score but for better performance we need low kaggle score.
+#### observation: While submitting to raw model it acheived very poor performance and high Kaggle Score but for better performance we need low kaggle score.
-Changes incorporated: Kaggle refuses the submissions containing negative predictions values obtained from the predictor.
+#### Changes incorporated: Kaggle refuses the submissions containing negative predictions values obtained from the predictor.
 Hence, all such negative outputs from respective predictors were replaced with 0.

 ### What was the top ranked model that performed?
 The Hperparameter model Second was top one as it has Kaggle score `0.51496` and RMSE score `34.674132`.